tokensmith/otter/README.md

 ```

 ## Example Application
 An example application can be found [here](https://github.com/RootServices/otter/tree/development/src/test/java/integration/app).
-Which is used for integration tests and will be referenced throughout the documentation..
+Which is used for integration tests and will be referenced throughout the documentation.

-## Anatomy of a application
+## Basic Usage

 ### Embedded Container